Fully discrete finite element approximation for the projection method to solve the Chemotaxis-Fluid System: Error estimate for the pressure-correction projection finite element methods

 \section{Error estimate for the pressure-correction projection finite element methods}

-In this section, we will derive the convergent analysis for the fully discrete pressure-correction projection method.
-Firstly, we need to derive the error equation, for $0\leq n \leq N-1$, the exact solutions $(\u^{n+1},p^{n+1}, \tilde{\eta}^{n+1},c^{n+1})$ to (\ref{recfmodel}) satisfies
+In this section, we will derive the convergent analysis for the fully discrete projection method.
+Firstly, we need to derive the error equation, for $0\leq n \leq N-1$, the exact solutions $(\u^{n+1},p^{n+1}, \tilde{\eta}^{n+1},c^{n+1})$ to the system (\ref{recfmodel}) satisfies

 where the trunction error $R^{n+1}_{\u}, R^{n+1}_{\tilde{\eta}},R^{n+1}_c$ are given by